sap-tutorials/abap-core-development/tutorials/abap-environment-create-s4hana-rap-business-events/abap-environment-create-s4hana-rap-business-events.md

 ### Create an Event in Behaviour Definition

   1. You need to create an event which is raised when a booking flight is cancelled.
 For this, open `ZEVENT_BP_BOOKINGTP_####` and add a new event to the business object.
-The event name is BookingCancelled.
+The event name is `BookingCancelled`.

     ```
       event BookingCancelled parameter ZEVENT_D_BOOKING_CANCEL_####;